Caring for your Tillandsia aka Tillys, Air Plant or Airplant

 New Information: After wetting your plants thoroughly, turn them upside down and gently shake them.
 I have found that the water that collects near the base is detrimental if left to long.
 I have lost many stricta that way.

 One last thing about watering your air plant.
 It is much better to water in the morning than at night.
-Air plants absorb the carbon monoide from the air at night instead of the day time.
-If the plant is wet, it does not breath therefore unless it can dry quickly at night, plan on morning baths.
+Air plants absorb the carbon Dioxide from the air at night instead of the day time.
+If the plant is wet, it does not breath therefore, unless it can dry quickly at night, plan on morning baths.